 Review your energy contract

-Depending on your business size and the activities you undertake, energy costs can take up a large part of your finances.
-One way you can save on your energy costs is to review your current electricity, gas or transport fuels contract and make sure it’s working for your business circumstances.
+Depending on your business size and actions, energy costs can take up a large part of your finances.
+One way to save on your energy costs is to review your current contract and make sure it’s working for your business.

-Your usage data and demand profile can help you discuss your circumstances with your energy providers and negotiate a better deal to suit your needs.
+Your usage data can help you discuss your circumstances with your energy providers and negotiate a better deal to suit your needs.
 Alternatively, you could use that information to help you find a better deal with another supplier.

-It’s possible to negotiate a better deal from your energy company if you’re well prepared and understand what you’re able to negotiate on.
+It’s possible to negotiate a better deal from your energy company if you prepare and understand what you can negotiate on.